abhiwand/atk/api-doc/src/main/resources/python/frame/export_to_json.rst

-Write frame to HDFS in json format.
+Write current frame to HDFS in JSON format.

-Export the frame to a file in json format as a Hadoop file.
+Export the frame to a file in JSON format as a Hadoop file.

 Parameters
 ----------